DjangoGirls/tutorial/en/python_introduction/README.md

 ## Your own functions!

+> For readers at home: this part is covered in [Python Basics: Functions](https://www.youtube.com/watch?v=5owr-6suOl0) video.

 Remember functions like `len()` that you can execute in Python?
 Well, good news - you will learn how to write your own functions now!

 A function is a sequence of instructions that Python should execute.
 Each function in Python starts with the keyword `def`, is given a name, and can have some parameters.
 Let's start with an easy one.
 Replace the code in **python_intro.py** with the following: